pandas create dataframe

 Example 1 - List

-We create a list containg numbers
+We start with a simple list of numbers

 data = [10, 20, 30, 40]